relayshanghai/relay-supa-club/docs/e2e-tests.md

 Click "E2E Testing" > "Chrome" > "Start E2E Testing in Chrome" then click on the "happy_path" test to run it.

+We currently do not use any mocking for end to end test, everything is run against the live database

 ## Some useful cypress features

 -   Try out `cy.get()` and `cy.contains()` in the cypress dashboard to find the right selector for the element you want to interact with.